Cross-platform C SDK logo

 elem

-Name of the variable 'element' within the loop.
-Adding the suffix '_i' we get the index.
+Name of the 'item' variable inside the loop.

 set